Vishwesh Bhatt

+Early life and education

 In 1985, Bhatt immigrated with his family from Gujarat, India to the United States at the age of 17, first settling in Austin, Texas.
-He went to college at the University of Kentucky and then to graduate school at the University of Mississippi.
-During his time as a student, Bhatt maintained a hobby and side business cooking for friends and colleagues.
+He studied biology and political science at the University of Kentucky and then sought a master’s in public administration at the University of Mississippi.
+During his time as a student, Bhatt maintained a side-business cooking for friends and colleagues.
+He also began working at a vegetarian cafe in Oxford.

 In Mississippi, he became a regular patron at John Currence's City Grocery, and he eventually joined the kitchen staff.
 This experience led him to pursue a culinary career, and he enrolled in the North Miami, Florida culinary school of Johnson & Wales University.

+Career

 After culinary school, Bhatt worked in restaurants in Jackson, Mississippi and Boulder, Colorado before returning to Oxford to work for Currence again in 2001.
 When Currence opened a new restaurant called Snackbar in 2009, Bhatt was named executive chef.
-Over time, Bhatt began to incorporate Indian influences into Snackbar's menu, and his cooking gained notoriety.
+Over time, Bhatt began to incorporate Indian influences into Snackbars menu, and his cooking gained recognition.
 Regional and national publications highlighted Bhatt's signature okra chaat, a combination of southern fried Okra and Indian Chaat masala.

 Bhatt was a semifinalist for a James Beard Award in 2011 and then a finalist in 2014.
-He was a finalist again in 2015, 2016, 2017, and 2018, before winning the title of Best Chef in the South in 2019.
+He was a finalist again in 2015, 2016, 2017, and 2018, before winning the James Beard title of Best Chef in the South in 2019.

+In August 2022, he released his cookbook, I Am From Here, which focuses on Southern cuisine and declares his status as an authentic Southern chef.